-CRAFTS: Images (up to 10 total) in JPG, TIFF or PNG format, or link to online media MUSIC: MP3, WAV, WMA file, or link to online media (10 minutes in total) DANCE: MP4, MOV or WMV, or link to online media (10 minutes in total)
+CRAFTS: Images (up to 10 total) in JPG, TIFF or PNG format, or link to online media

+MUSIC: MP3, WAV, WMA file, or link to online media (10 minutes in total) DANCE: MP4, MOV or WMV, or link to online media (10 minutes in total)

-All work samples must be accompanied by a work sample index.
+All work samples must be accompanied by a Work Samples Index.
 Both the Master Artist and Apprentice must individually submit a Work Sample Index that lists all work samples being submitted.
-Index should include: Number assigned to that work sample, format of work sample, artist or art form represented.
+The Work Samples Index should include: Number assigned to that work sample, format of work sample, artist, year, and art form represented.
 Work Samples Index should be a PDF or DOC.